Frequently Asked Questions

 |November 18, 2023||Posted list of approved candidates for graduation available.|

 |December 16, 2023||Commencement (August degree students + December degree students).|

 |Mid-January 2024||Degrees posted to student records and transcripts.|

 |Late January 2024||Diplomas mailed to student supplied mailing address via first-class mail.|

 Apply to Graduate

-Undergraduate students may apply online via Webster.
+Undergraduate students may apply online via MyBradley.
 Online applications are accepted through the end of the third full week of the semester.
-After that Webster will not allow you to apply online for the current graduation date, and you must turn in a paper application to the Registrar’s Office, Swords Hall Room 11.Posted List Of Approved Graduation Candidates
+After that MyBradley will not allow you to apply online for the current graduation date, and you must turn in a paper application to the Registrar’s Office, Swords Hall Room 11.Posted List Of Approved Graduation Candidates